raspberrypilearning/persuasive-data-presentation/en/step_3.md

 ![A screenshot of a text file.
 The text file contains maritime piracy data.
 Each row of data has a date, the longitude, the latitude and the location of the piracy event.](images/text-file.PNG)

 If this data was stored in a 2D list then you would need to know the `index` values for the data in order to access it.
 With a **dictionary**, you just need to know the `key`.
 This is the keyword used to represent the data held for each event.
+In this example, the keys are `date`, `longitude`, `latitude` and `location`.

 The code below shows a **list of dictionaries** being created for the contents of a CSV file: